Nom Nom logo

 To date, most of these studies have been done in mice and humans.
 For example, mice treated with antibiotics tend to be more susceptible to food allergies and their symptoms9.
 Researchers have additionally noted changes in the microbiome in people with atopic dermatitis—itchy and red skin that is often a sign of allergies—compared to their healthy counterparts10.
 Intestinal dysbiosis was also linked to reports of some food and seasonal allergies in a study of nearly 2,000 U.S. adults11.

 Moreover, the bacteria that colonize our guts when we are young may affect susceptibility to food allergies later in life12.
 One study found that the bacterial family Bacteroidaceae were underrepresented in three-month-old infants who later had food sensitivity13.
-More research is needed, but this could mean that formation of the gut microbiome has far-reaching effects on food allergies.
+More research is needed, but this could mean that of the gut microbiome has far-reaching effects on food allergies.

 And the influence of the gut microbiome may extend to allergies in general as well14.
 How your pet reacts to dust and pollen could also be dictated by the balance of bacteria in their gut.